Garnet, Montana: History

 Architects/builders included Ole Dahl, who built Dahl Saloon (also known as Ole's and as "The Joint") and the Dahl House, Robert Moore who built Kelly's Saloon, Hugh Hannifen who built Hannifen House, Judson and Blaidsell who built the F.A.
 Davey Store, and John and Winifred Wells who built the Wells Hotel.
+Supplies needed in Garnet were generally obtained from nearby Bearmouth.